mbaze/LzssPack/README.md

 ### Stream Format

-The stream uses byte-aligned markers in order to allow for an efficient implementation of the decoder on 8-bit architectures.
+The stream uses byte-aligned markers in order to allow for efficient decoder implementation on 8-bit architectures.
 There are two types of blocks, literals and offset-length pairs (phrases).
 Literals can contain up to 128 bytes.
-Phrases are up to 10 bytes long with offsets ranging from 1 to 4095 bytes.
+Phrases are 3 to 10 bytes long with offsets ranging from 1 to 4095 bytes.

 The compressed stream is interpreted as follows (in binary):